sarahcstringer/grpc-workshop/01-chat/README.md

 bob: hi, it's bob
 ```

+Additionally, it would be helpful for the server to keep track of usernames so only unique usernames
+can be used.
+If someone signs up with a username that's already used, the server should return a message
+that the username is taken, and the client should prompt for a new username from the user.

 ### General Steps

 To accomplish this, you'll need to update a few different pieces of code: